oliolioli/BathroomClimateController/README.md

 ```

 In order to be able to work with the sensor data over a longer period of time, it is not sufficient to store data once in the data structure explained above.
 Based on the decision to store a value
-every second, the 18’000+ positions can hold about 12 days of data without renewal.
+every second, the **18’000+ positions can hold about 12 days of data without renewal**.
 To have current data beyond these 12 days we decided to overwrite the array from the beginning.
 To do this, in each loop in which data is stored, a variable currentindex is increased by one until
 the size of the array is reached:

 ```